A bit of history...

 time), packing them in a plastic bag full of sawdust, and tossing the bag in the back of the Suburban for the trip.
 My recollection

-also includes Dad planting them six months later, their first bloom and his amazement at how well they had performed in spite of
+also includes Dad planting them six months later, their first bloom and his amazement at how well they had performed despite

 their relocation.
 Back then I didn't know how amazing it was that the rhizomes didn't rot away before they could be replanted,

-but maybe on a subconscious or intuitive level I recognized how wonderful irises are, planting the seed for my current addiction
+but maybe on a subconscious or intuitive level I recognized then how wonderful irises are, planting the seed (pun intended) for my current addiction

 When I first moved out on my own, I was fortunate to have a small growing space.
 I was happy to take some of Dad's irises